scheuerell-lab/lab-meeting/2020/11-16/readme.md

 * Joint lab meeting with Olden & Berdahl Labs on Wed (Nov 18)

-* Future lab meeting with otehr (Hilborn?) lab to discuss DEI issues?
+* Future lab meeting with other (Hilborn?) lab to discuss DEI issues?

 # Students